 Why is funding only available until 2017?

-The Festival Fund is part of our Film Forever strategy which runs until the end of the financial year in 2017.
+The Film Festival Fund is part of the BFI’s Film Forever strategy which runs until the end of the financial year in 2017.
 The investment period for this Fund therefore is the four year period up until end March 2017.

 My question has not been answered here.
 How do I contact you?